The Mediation Center of the Coastal Empire

 When is the Best Time to Try?

 Now!
-If you are feeling frustrated or angry them about your feelings, mediation can help.
+If you are feeling frustrated or angry about your feelings, mediation can help.
 If you have already been in fights with a person, mediation can help clear the air.
-Participating in mediation gives you the opportunity to confront a person you are in conflict with in a non-violent way.
+Participating in mediation allows you to talk to those you’re in conflict with in a non-violent way.

 Who can Request Mediation?

-Students, teachers, administrators, and parents can request a mediation to help Students resolve conflicts.
+Students, teachers, administrators, and parents can request mediation to help Students resolve conflicts if there is an active Peer Mediation initiative at your school.

 How Does Mediation Work?